vuestorefront/vue-storefront/packages/core/docs/commercetools/feature-list.md

 - [x] I can see the totals in the cart So I know the values before I decide on placing an order.
 - [x] I want to remove the product from the cart As I do not want to buy it any longer.
 - [x] I want to edit the quantity of the product in a Cart Page.
-- [ ] I want to choose a shipping method So it may get calculated into the cart totals.

 ### Checkout